Domestic policy of the second Trump administration: Health

-On November 14, Trump announced that he would nominate Robert F. Kennedy Jr. for Health and Human Services Secretary.
+On November 14, 2024, Trump announced that he would nominate Robert F. Kennedy Jr. for Health and Human Services Secretary.
 This was controversial given Kennedy's repeated endorsement of anti-vaccine conspiracy theories, with the director of the American Public Health Association stating that Kennedy "already caused great damage in health in the country" and that he is also "a person without a health background".
 In December, Trump revealed he was discussing ending childhood vaccination programs with Kennedy and promoted the scientifically debunked claim of a link between vaccines and autism.
 After January 20, 2025, the Trump administration ordered a freeze on all communications and reports from HHS and sub-agencies, unless approved by a political appointee.
 On January 22, DHS announced that ICE would start arresting illegal immigrants in hospitals, if necessary.
-The U.S. Chemical Safety Board is scheduled to close by 2026.
-In September 2025, the FDA announced it would be cracking down on direct-to-consumer advertising.
+The administration worked to close the Chemical Safety Board.
+Trump nominated Casey Means to be Surgeon General of the United States.
+David Geier was reportedly hired by Kennedy.
+Ralph Lee Abraham was appointed as the Principal Deputy Director of the CDC.
+The MAHA Commission released the MAHA report and the MAHA strategy report.